 Fly Control in Longview

 At Gecko Pest Control, we know the health risks and frustration that come with flies, which is why we provide effective fly control solutions for homes and businesses in Longview using environmentally responsible methods that prioritize your safety and comfort.
 With over 20 years of experience, our locally based team delivers precise, results-driven service using techniques that are eco-friendly and safe for children and pets.
+Our services are part of a broader pest control approach designed to protect your property year-round.

 Our deep knowledge of East Texas pest control helps us adapt to the region’s warm, humid climate—conditions that make flies a year-round challenge.
 Whether you’re battling house flies, fruit flies, or blowflies, our technicians create tailored treatment plans that stop infestations fast and help prevent future outbreaks.